The purpose of the AMA Women Physicians Section (WPS) is to increase the number and influence of women physicians in leadership roles.

 - Expand AMA advocacy on women’s health and women in medicine policy issues.

-- Enhance AMA cooperation and collaboration with organizations with mutual concerns, including the American Medical Women’s Association and other women physicians groups.
+- Enhance AMA cooperation and collaboration with organizations with mutual concerns, including the American Medical Women’s Association and other women physician groups.

 Questions regarding the WPS should be sent to [email protected].